ComputationalMethods/Evaluaci-n_2020-1/README.md

 ```bash
 cd 98533678
 ```
-* Copy the notebook with your task there, let say: `tarea_01.ipynb` (you can use the Raw download from github with `wget` directly from any working repository).
+* Copy the notebook with your homework or activity there, let say: `tarea_01.ipynb` (you can use the Raw download from github with `wget` directly from any working repository).
 After that, add the new file to your repository with:
 ```bash
 git add tarea_01.ipynb
 ```